 Please note that, upon admission, you will be required to submit financial documents verifying that you have sufficient resources to cover the cost of attendance (tuition, fees, living expenses and mandatory health insurance) for the academic year in which you will be enrolling.
 You will be required to submit these documents before an I-20 form will be issued to you.

 Every candidate must submit a dissertation proposal.
 The proposal should include a title, table of contents, explanation and sample bibliography.
 This is the most important component of the application and should reveal why the candidate wants to study the dissertation topic and what arguments are likely to be raised in defense of the proposal.

-Dissertation proposals can be submitted directly to the Office of Admissions at firstname.lastname@example.org.
+Dissertation proposals must be be submitted directly to the Office of Admissions at firstname.lastname@example.org.
 If you are emailing your proposal, please add copies of your CV and two letters of recommendation.
-Candidates must also complete their application through www.lsac.org.
+All applications, other than the dissertation proposal, must be submitted through the LSAC website at www.lsac.org.